2055, September 2nd

 Sara nodded.

-It made sense that some students were as old as she.
+It made sense that some students were as old as her.
 Hopefully not all were this young.

 “Where are you from?”
 Winnie asked.